chinapedia/wikipedia.abstract.en/Page/Complex_number.md

 Complex graphs

-A color wheel graph of the expression When visualizing complex functions, both a complex input and output are needed.
+When visualizing complex functions, both a complex input and output are needed.
 Because each complex number is represented in two dimensions, visually graphing a complex function would require the perception of a four dimensional space, which is possible only in projections.
 Because of this, other ways of visualizing complex functions have been designed.

 In Domain coloring the output dimensions are represented by color and brightness, respectively.
 Each point in the complex plane as domain is _ornated_, typically with _color_ representing the argument of the complex number, and _brightness_ representing the magnitude.
 Dark spots mark moduli near zero, brighter spots are farther away from the origin, the gradation may be discontinuous, but is assumed as monotonous.
 The colors often vary in steps of for to from red, yellow, green, cyan, blue, to magenta.
 These plots are called color wheel graphs.
 This provides a simple way to visualize the functions without losing information.
 The picture shows zeros for and poles at